Timeless Cottage Paint Colors: Beautiful And Classic Shades To Transform Your Home

 My most asked question about our home is in regards to paint colors.
 Choosing interior paint colors can be a daunting process.
 In this post, I will tour our home and share the different cottage paint colors we chose for each space.
 I hope it can be a help to you!

-I have always been very drawn to simple, neutral colors in my home.
-They are so calming to me and help showcase different cottage inspired elements that I love.
-Most of the cottage paint colors we chose are different shades of white and greige paints that to me complete the cottage aesthetic I am hoping to achieve.
+I have always been very drawn to a simple, neutral color palette in my home.
+These hues are so calming to me and help showcase different cottage inspired elements that I love.
+Most of the cottage paint colors we chose are different shades of white paint colors and greige paints that to me complete the classic cottage style aesthetic I am hoping to achieve.

-I have shared the cottage paint colors we have in our home before here, however since refinishing our floors so much has changed that I decided to put a new post together for you.
+I have shared the cottage paint colors we have in our home before here, however since refinishing our floors so much has changed that I decided to put a new post together for you with our updated neutral colors.
+These soft hues add so much depth, charm and comfort to interiors, and are a great choice to complement your cottage decor.

-When we purchased our home 10 years ago now, it was already the beautiful gray paint color you see pictured below.
+When we purchased our home 10 years ago now, it was already the beautiful gray paint color you see pictured below that went perfectly with our cottage color palette.
 We color matched this gray and lightened it by 50% for the shutters and also painted the interior of our front door the same shade.

 The entryway of our home is painted white which is a basic flat white interior paint we purchased from our local hardware store off the shelf.
 The interior of our front door is the color matched gray on the outside of our home.

-Our living room and dining room are also a plain flat white paint from our local True Value hardware store and the lightened Stingray trim paint continues into both spaces.
+Our living room and dining room as well as our ceilings are also a plain flat white paint from our local True Value hardware store and the lightened Stingray trim paint continues into both spaces.
+White is so classic and really adds simplicity to any room; that’s probably why it’s one of my color favorites!

-The built-in’s surrounding our fireplace are painted Stingray in full strength and I absolutely love the warmth this perfect greige cottage paint color brings to this space.
+The built-in’s surrounding our fireplace are painted Stingray in full strength and I absolutely love the warmth and dimension this perfect greige cottage paint color brings to this space.
+Stingray has such a cozy feel and adds a bit of relaxation in contrast to the simple white on my walls and ceiling.

 Our kitchen paint is Swiss Coffee by True Value and the trim is Revere Pewter by Benjamin Moore.
 I love this combination together in this space and I feel like it compliments our wood beams and stone wall perfectly.